 DBAG, including affiliates such as the Corporation, has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to U.S. Treasuries auctions, trading, and related market activity.
-DBAG, including affiliates such as the Corporation, is cooperating with these investigations.
+DBAG, including affiliates such as the Corporation, has cooperated with these investigations.

 The Corporation was a defendant in several putative class actions alleging violations of U.S. antitrust law, the U.S. Commodity Exchange Act and common law related to the alleged manipulation of the U.S. Treasury securities market.
 These cases have been consolidated in the Southern District of New York.
 On November 15, 2017, plaintiffs filed a consolidated amended complaint, which did not name the Corporation as a defendant.
 On December 11, 2017, the court dismissed the Corporation from the class action without prejudice.
+On March 31, 2021, the court granted the defendants' motion to dismiss the complaint.
+On May 14, 2021, the plaintiffs filed a second amended complaint, which did not name the Corporation as a defendant.